kathesch/tailrs/README.md

 # tailrs

 This is a command line tool for quickly initializing tailwind in a project directory.
-It is intended to lower the barrier to initializing tailwind in a barebone `index.html` only project directory and generally make it easier to experiment with simple web applciations.
+It is intended to lower the barrier to initializing tailwind in a barebone web application directory.
+This should help set up small prototype web applications for learning tailwind.

 ### Installation